-- 1. Seasonal workers shall be allowed to stay for a maximum of five to nine months in any period of twelve months, after which they shall return to a third country unless granted a residence permit under national law or Union law for purposes other than seasonal work. - 1a.
+- Seasonal workers shall be allowed to stay for a maximum of five to nine months in any period of twelve months, after which they shall return to a third country unless the Member State concerned has granted a residence permit under national law or Union law for purposes other than seasonal work. - 1a.
 Member States may determine a maximum aggregate period of time during which an employer is allowed to hire seasonal workers in any period of twelve months.
-This period should not be shorter than the maximum period set out in paragraph 1. - 2.
-Within the maximum period determined by Member States in accordance with paragraph 1, and provided that the provisions of Articles 5, 5b and [...]
-6 are complied with, seasonal workers may be allowed to extend their contract and apply for an extension of their stay. - 2a.
-Within the maximum period determined by Member States in accordance with paragraph 1, and provided that the provisions of Articles 5, 5b and [...]
-6 are complied with, seasonal workers may be allowed to be employed with a different employer on the basis of a procedure defined by national law and/or practice and, if necessary, apply for an extension of their stay. - 3.
-For the purposes of paragraphs 2 and 2a, Member States shall accept the submission of an application by a seasonal worker admitted under the terms of this Directive [...] staying on the territory of the Member State concerned. - 4.
-For the purposes of paragraphs 2 and 2a, and if the seasonal worker has been admitted for stays not exceeding 3 months and the extension would result in the overall duration of the stay exceeding 3 months, the competent authorities shall issue a long-stay visa or a seasonal worker permit covering the duration of the extended stay.7
+This period should not be shorter than the maximum period determined by a Member State in accordance with paragraph 1. - 2.
+Within the maximum period determined by Member States in accordance with paragraph 1, and provided that the provisions of Articles 5 and 5b are complied with and the grounds set out in Article 6 are not met, seasonal workers may be allowed to extend their contract and apply for an extension of their stay, on the basis of a procedure defined by national law and/or practice. - 2a.
+Within the maximum period determined by Member States in accordance with paragraph 1, and provided that the provisions of Articles 5 and 5b are complied with and the grounds set out in Article 6 are not met, seasonal workers may be allowed to be employed with a different employer on the basis of a procedure defined by national law and/or practice and, if necessary, apply for an extension of their stay. - 3.
+For the purposes of paragraphs 2 and 2a, Member States shall accept the submission of an application by a seasonal worker admitted under the terms of this Directive staying on the territory of the Member State concerned.

+4. For the purposes of paragraphs 2 and 2a, and if the seasonal worker has been admitted for stays not exceeding 3 months and the extension would result in the overall duration of the stay exceeding 3 months, the competent authorities may extend the initial staying period in which case they shall issue a long-stay visa or a seasonal worker permit covering the duration of the extended stay, on the basis of a procedure defined by national law and/or practice.